kevin004/Biotools/README.md

 # Biotools

+BioTools takes an input DNA, RNA, or amino acid sequence and performs the following: Sequence manipulation, FASTA parsing, DNA homology, and determining possible coding sequences and their likelihood by examining consensus nucleotides.

 IP: Need to create tests for each individual file.
 Tests are created for the BioTools.py file already.
     Will also update the FastaParser for more advanced parsing; for now, it is simply used for testing purposes.

-BioTools uses composition and has a BioAnalyzer class object, BioSequence class object, and Biotranslator class object, and performs the following: Sequence manipulation, FASTA parsing, DNA homology, and determining possible coding sequences and their likelihood by examining consensus nucleotides.

 There are eight files:
-BioTools.py - main - Composition of BioAnalyzer, BioSequence, and BioTranslator BioAnalyzer.py
+BioTools.py - main
+BioAnalyzer.py
 BioSequence.py
 BioTranslator.py